Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.

 • Feeding system requirement

-Based on the number of parts, injection molds are further decided into the following categories
+Based on the number of parts, injection molds are further divided into the following categories

-Based on Mold opening mechanism, injection molds are decided into the following categories.
+Based on the Mold opening mechanism, injection molds are divided into the following categories.

-Base on the feeding system, injection molds are further decided into below categories
+Based on the feeding system, injection molds are further divided into below categories

 Single Cavity Mold

 Single Cavity Mold can only mold a single part per shot.
 The mold design is simple and the cost is low.
-This type of mold is ideal for big size part and if the part quantity is less.
+This type of mold is ideal for big-size parts and if the part quantity is less.

 Multi Cavity Mold